dianamontalion/as-astro/src/content/post/learning-systems-thinking-interview-software-architect-stream.md

 As Diana explains:

-> “Systems thinking is the antithesis of reductionism.
-It expands our toolset as professionals to better understand how relationships produce outcomes.”
+> Systems thinking is the antithesis of reductionism.
+It expands our toolset as professionals to better understand how relationships produce outcomes.

 In a software context, this means looking beyond individual pieces of code and understanding how various services, teams, and workflows interact to create overall system behavior.